Gaëtan Wittebolle.

 Document 2, the Implementation Plan (the HOW)

-This is the technical roadmap.
+The technical roadmap.
 It answers: which tasks, in what order, with which checks?

 You ask: